Life in the USA is a complete guide to American life for immigrants and Americans.

 A number of regional candy brands generate intense loyalties (and nostalgia if the devotee is geographically separated from the delicacy).
 Goo Goo Clusters, enjoyed in the south since 1913, combine chocolate, marshmallows, peanuts, and caramel.
 Idaho Candy Company’s Idaho Spud Bar is potato-shaped and sprinkled with coconut; the company, in existence since 1901, also makes several varieties of its distinctive Owyhee Butter Toffee.
 Philadelphia’s Peanut Chews are sweet sticks of peanuts in molasses wrapped in a chocolate coating; they have been made since 1917.
 California’s Big Hunk bar combines honey-sweetened nougat with peanuts.
 The Texas Chick-O-Stick is a crunchy peanut coconut combination.
 The popular Valomilk from Kansas is a chocolate and marshmallow candy cup.

-While all branches of the chocolate and candy industry continue to appeal to Americans, if there is a trend, it is toward more sophisticated products like the chocolate gifts from Shari's Berries.
+While all branches of the chocolate and candy industry continue to appeal to Americans, if there is a trend, it is toward more sophisticated products.
 Nine out of ten Americans still prefer milk chocolate, but dark chocolate has been steadily penetrating the market.
 European chocolate brands like Godiva, Lindt, Toblerone, and Ferro Rocher are widely distributed in the United States, as are domestic high-end brands like Ghirardelli and Scharffen Berger.
 Total gourmet chocolate sales were $1.3 billion in 2005, about 10 percent of the chocolate market.
 A small but growing portion of this market consists of “single origin” chocolates (most chocolates are blends), “fair trade” products (that strive to support sustainable growth and equitable income distribution growth in Third World chocolate producing regions), and organic chocolates.
 Consumption of dark chocolate has been greatly helped by consistent medical reports that dark chocolate is high in anti-oxidants and tends to lower blood pressure and LDL cholesterol.